Replacing An Architect(Last Updated On: January 30, 2020)

 Replacing An Architect

-On many occasions I have replaced an architect who had been fired.
-I even once worked on a project where the original architect had been blacklisted by the NYC Department Of Buildings.
+On a few occasions I have replaced an architect who had been fired.
+I even once consulted on a project where the original architect had been blacklisted by the NYC Department Of Buildings.
 The DOB publishes a list of architect’s and engineers disciplinary action or “voluntary surrender” of privileges.
-I tread carefully in these situations but at our architecture firm we follow all the regulations and make sure our work is done with integrity.
+I tread carefully in these situations.

-In most cases the new architect will redo all the plans.
+In many cases the new architect will redo all the plans.
 The intellectual property of architectural drawings belongs to the architect.
-It is illegal for a new architect or even the client to use the plans without the architects consent, or in a manner that differs from their intended use.
-If you intend to reuse some of the previous architects work you will need to get written consent.
+It is a violation of intellectual property to to use the plans without the architects consent, or in a manner that differs from their intended use.
+If I intend to reuse some of the previous architects work I would get written consent.
 Be careful in these situations you don not want to open yourself up to a lawsuit.
 Remember even though you paid for the plans you do not own them the architect does.
 Also if you are firing an architect doesn’t that mean there was some sort of deficiency in the architect.
 Why would you want to use their work?

 The second option for replacing an architect after you have filed with DOB is to withdraw the entire job and start from scratch.
 This may actually be more time consuming.
-If the job has already been approved and a permit issued this will be a major problem.
-Basically my recommendation is do not withdraw and start from scratch unless you are very early in the process.
+If the job has already been approved and a permit issued this can be an issue.